Pennsylvania Avenue: History

+18th century
-Although Pennsylvania Avenue extends six miles (10 km) within Washington, D.C., the expanse between the White House and the Capitol constitutes the ceremonial heart of the nation.
-Washington called this stretch "most magnificent & most convenient".

-Laid out by Pierre (Peter) Charles L'Enfant, Pennsylvania Avenue was one of the earliest streets constructed in the Federal City.
-The first reference to the street as Pennsylvania Avenue comes in a 1791 letter from Thomas Jefferson.
-One theory is that the street was named for Pennsylvania as consolation for moving the capital from Philadelphia.
-Both Jefferson and George Washington considered the avenue an important feature of the new capital.
-After inspecting L'Enfant's plan, President Washington referred to the thoroughfare as a "Grand Avenue".
-Jefferson concurred, and while the "grand avenue" was little more than a wide dirt road ridiculed as "The Great Serbonian Bog", he planted it with rows of fast-growing Lombardy poplars.
+Although Pennsylvania Avenue extends six miles (10 km) in Washington, D.C., the expanse between the White House and the United States Capitol constitutes the ceremonial heart of the nation.
+It was designed by Pierre Charles L'Enfant, and was one of the earliest streets constructed in the city.
+The width of the avenue was set at 160 feet, identical to the narrowest points of the Champs Elysees in Paris that L'Enfant is likely to have examined.
+The first documented reference to the street as Pennsylvania Avenue was in a 1791 letter from Thomas Jefferson.
+One theory behind the avenue's name is that it was named for Pennsylvania as consolation for moving the capital from Philadelphia in 1800 and in recognition of Pennsylvania's historical significance in the nation's founding.
+Both Jefferson and Washington considered Pennsylvania Avenue an important feature of the new capital.
+The stretch outside the White House was established in 1804 when President Jefferson ordered the road to be cut through President's Park.
+For decades, Pennsylvania Avenue was a wide dirt road ridiculed by Jefferson as "The Great Serbonian Bog", he planted it with rows of fast-growing Populus nigra.

+19th century

+In 1832, in an effort to tame dust and dirt on Pennsylvania Avenue, it was paved using the macadam method.
+But over the years, other pavement methods were trialed on the avenue: cobblestones in 1849 followed by Belgian blocks and then, in 1871, wooden blocks.

 Pennsylvania Avenue once provided an unobstructed view between the White House and the Capitol.
 The construction of an expansion to the Treasury Building blocked this view, and supposedly President Andrew Jackson did this on purpose.
 Relations between the president and Congress were strained, and Jackson did not want to see the Capitol out his window, though in reality the Treasury Building was simply built on what was cheap government land.

-In an effort to tame dust and dirt, Pennsylvania Avenue was first paved using the macadam method in 1832, but over the years other pavement methods were trialed on the avenue: cobblestones in 1849 followed by Belgian blocks and then, in 1871, wooden blocks.
-In 1876, as part of an initiative begun by President Ulysses S. Grant to see Washington City's streets improved, Pennsylvania Avenue was paved with asphalt by Civil War veteran William Averell using Trinidad and Guanoco lakes asphalt.
+In 1876, as part of an initiative begun by President Ulysses S. Grant to see the city's streets improved, Pennsylvania Avenue was paved with asphalt by Civil War veteran William W. Averell using Trinidad and Guanoco lakes asphalt.